LilXYXZ/agents-manifesto/README.md

 ---

 ## How to use
-1. Copy `AGENTS.md` into your repo root.
+1. Start with `prompt.md`, modify the task description
-2. Use the manifesto as a human-facing guideline and a sanity-check in prompts (for example: require "explain-then-act" for destructive operations).
+2. Use the manifesto as a human-facing guideline and a sanity-check in prompts.
 3. Read outputs, add tests, and keep humans in loops for risky actions.

 ## Further reading (actual)